woodchuckchoi/what_i_learnt_today/concurrency/README.md

 ## Master-Master
 ```
 All nodes are masters and replicas of each other at the same time (circular replication)
-It is recommended to configure the masters to log the transactions from the replication thread, but ignores itw own already-replicated transactions to prevent infinite replication loops.
+It is recommended to configure the masters to log the transactions from the replication thread, but ignores its own already-replicated transactions to prevent infinite replication loops.

 Pros
 1. Masters can be distributed across multiple physical sites. (like CDN)